genesiscommunitysuccess/docs/docs/Operations/commands.md

 **-- dump**	displays progress of starting the process, which is usful for debugging

-The script looks in the processes.xml (see startServer below) to find out how to start the process.
+The script looks in the **processes.xml** file (see startServer below) to find out how to start the process.
 For example:

         startProcess AUTH_DATASERVER